 The ATA worked to determine an accurate number of licensed bowhunting participants in America and is happy to report the nation had 3.7 million bowhunters in the 2021-22 season.
 This is the first time ATA or any other entity has gathered a complete set of state bowhunter estimates.
+As a benefit to ATA members, the ATA put the data set into an easy to read, single-page spreadsheet available here.

 In addition, the ATA compiled information from state wildlife agencies, the 2023 NDA Deer Report, the 2022 NWTF Spring Hunt Guide and other sources to provide a comprehensive outlook at individual state hunting participation numbers and harvest data.